s-victor/TinyPedal/docs/customization.md

 To modify class setting, open `Vehicle class editor` and edit entries from each rows and columns.
 Each row represents a vehicle class.
 First column is full vehicle class name that must match in-game vehicle class name.
 Second column is abbreviation name.
 Third column is color (HEX code).
 Double-click on color to open color dialog.

 To add new class, click `Add Class` button.
-Note, the editor can auto-detect and fill-in full vehicle class name from current active session.
-It is recommended to join or start a session with corresponding vehicle before adding new class entries.
+Note, the editor can auto-detect and fill-in player's full vehicle class name from current active session.

-To remove a class, click `X` button of a class row.
+To remove a class, click `X` button of a row.

 To reset all classes setting to default, click `Reset` button; or manually delete `classes.json` file.